bhrrc/modernslaveryregistry.org/README.md

 NOTE.
 This should be a last resort and hopefully not required given all the logging provided by Elastic Beanstalk.

-Elastic Beanstalk adds the aws-eb key to the EC2 instances.
-You'll need the private part of this key in order to SSH into the boxes.
-The key is currently held by Go Free Range so contact them for access.
+Elastic Beanstalk adds the "modern-slavery-registry" key to the EC2 instances.
+You'll need the private part of this key from MSR in order to SSH into the boxes.

 ```
 $ eb ssh